radrajith/ESE_323_PCB_Design/index.md

 ![sps2](https://github.com/radrajith/ESE_323_PCB_Design/blob/master/Pictures/PCB%20assembly/sps2.png?raw=true)

 * Approach one
    laying a bead of solder on the pads and hoping the solder mask will repel and prevent bridging.
 This approach almost never worked.

 * Approach two

    placing a line of solder on a paper towel, making a knife like stucture using paper and placing the exact amount on the pads.
 This process was highly time consuming and required patience and skills.
 [Credits - method invented by Harvey and Ricky]

 * Approach three (success 100%)
-   Instead of relying on the reflow oven to melt the solder paste and make connections, the heat gun was utilized.
+   Instead of relying on the reflow oven to melt the solder paste and make connections, the hot air gun was utilized.
 Intially the center pad of the SPS was soldered on either using the heatgun or reflow oven(center pad marked in pic 1 below using magenta pen).
 Once the SPS is correctly placed and firmly secured at the center pad.
 A bead of solder had to applied on the pins(pic 2).
 Take a napkin and wipe the SPS all around.
 Since the package is very small, when the excess is cleaned, a line of solder paste is left handing in the corner(pic 3).
+Setting the hot air gun to 300 degrees, the hot air was direcly blown on top of the SPS until the solder paste turned shiny(5-10s).
+Pic 4 shows the clean connection joints made, a amazing zoom skills of Samsung S7.

    Pic 1